 The term Revenue depicts the total amount of money earned by an organization by sale of products or rendering of services and at what price is it sold or rendered, while the term income is obtained by deducting all the direct and indirect expenses from revenue showing how well an organization utilizes its resources and achieves its goals using its limited resources.

 In terms of concepts, they are entirely different.
 They are two critical terms that are useful in determining the financial strength of a company.

 - Revenue is the total amount of money generated by the sale of a company’s goods or services.

 - Income can be deduced by subtracting the total expenses from the total revenue generated by the company.

-Revenue and income can be found in the same financial statement, i.e. the income statement.
-But the income is a subset of the revenue; whereas the revenue is the superset of the income.
+They can be found in the same financial statement, i.e., the income statement.
+But the income is a subset of the revenue, whereas the revenue is the superset of the income.